esrf-bliss/Lima-tango-python/doc/index.rst

 saving_statistics           ro	    DevDouble[]		    Return stats: saving speed, compression ratio,
-                                                            compression speed and incoming speed (speed in byte/s) saving_statistics_history   rw	    DevLong		    Set size of history for stats calculation, default is 16 frames
+                                                            compression speed and incoming speed (speed in byte/s) saving_statistics_history   rw	    DevLong		    Set size of history for stats calculation, default is 16 frames saving_managed_mode         rw      DevString               On some detectors, saving can be managed by the hardware (sdk), you can switch the mode using these attribute values:
+                                                             - HARDWARE, lima will not manage the saving but set the camera to do the job
+                                                             - SOFTWARE (default) Lima is managing the saving
 =========================== ======= ======================= =======================================================================================

 Image